 Described as a “sensitive child with a keen self-awareness and gifted beyond her years“, Ingrid Jonker started writing at a very young age.
-Na die Somer (After the Summer) is believed to be her first compilation of her poems when she was thirteen years old.
+Na die Somer (After the Summer) is believed to be the first compilation of her poems when she was thirteen years old.

 Ingrid was a member of the anti-establishment group of writers and poets, Die Sestiger.
 Her work made publishers nervous, apartheid government unhappy and even earned her the scorn of her father.